lammps/lammps/doc/src/pair_airebo.rst

 The *rebo* pair style computes the Reactive Empirical Bond Order (REBO) Potential of :ref:`(Brenner) <Brenner>`.
-Note that this is the so-called 2nd generation REBO from 2002, not the original REBO from 1990.
+Note that this is the so-called second generation REBO from 2002, not the original REBO from 1990.
-As discussed below, 2nd generation REBO is closely related to the initial AIREBO; it is just a subset of the potential energy terms with a few slightly different parameters
+As discussed below, second generation REBO is closely related to the initial AIREBO; it is just a subset of the potential energy terms with a few slightly different parameters